KANENANLAIR/CyberSec21/README.md

 SSH into the control node and follow the steps below:
 - Copy the Install-Elk file to /etc/ansible.
 - Update the hosts file to include...
 Your elk server
-- Run the playbook, and navigate to ELK server and run "sudo docker PS" to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK server via SSH and run "sudo docker PS" to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_